Getting Started

 Below the hero is a timeline of your trip days.
 Each row shows:

-- A status indicator: checked in (green tick), queued (spinner), or awaiting
+• A status indicator: checked in (salmon tick), not confirmed (spinner while syncing), or awaiting

-The timeline is read-only — you cannot edit days or dates from the Home tab.
-To change the itinerary, open the Trip Planner.
+The timeline is read-only — you cannot edit days or dates from the Start tab.
+To change the itinerary, open Plan → Trip.

 Checking in